• Skip to primary navigation

 📖 Substitutions & Variations

-• Active dry yeast - You'll need 9 grams of active dry yeast instead of 6 grams instant.
-Active dry yeast has a little shell around each yeast granule that needs to dissolve before the yeast is activated.
-You can either let the active dry yeast "bloom" in the warm blueberry water (as long as its below 110F), or just add it directly to the dry ingredients like you do with instant yeast.
+- You can either let the active dry yeast "bloom" in the warm blueberry water (aim for 80°F), or just add it directly to the dry ingredients like you do with instant yeast.
 The dough might rise a little more slowly in that case, but it will still work.

 🍽 Equipment